AssemblyAI-Community/Machine-Learning-From-Scratch/README.md

 The code is based on the similar repository by Python Engineer (Patrick Loeber): https://github.com/python-engineer/MLfromscratch

-Interestiungly, the code can be altered to the liking of the end user.
+Interestiungly, the code can be altered to the liking of the end user;
+    The one single requirement is to upgrade the code and make it better.